alegw2/openzeppelin-docs/docs/start-here.md

 because smart contract security [is hard](https://twitter.com/lopp/status/989151422800330754).

 0. [Cryptocurrency basics](cryptocurrency-basics.md) links to top resources on public key cryptography and blockchains.
-1. [Ethereum basics](ethereum-basics.md) explains the Ethereum Virtual Machine and gas.
+1. [Ethereum basics](ethereum-basics.md) explains the Ethereum Virtual Machine, gas, transactions, and other concepts related to this blockchain.
-2. [Setting up your test environment](test-environment.md) introduces testrpc and Truffle.
+2. [Setting up your test environment](test-environment.md) introduces `testrpc` and Truffle.
 3. [Writing your first contract](first-contract.md) gets you to code, interact with, and deploy Proof Of Existence, a neat application of smart contracts.
 4. [Writing a secure contract](secure-contract.md) teaches you how vulnerabilities can easily creep in your code.
+5. [Using web3](using-web3.md) walks you through to interacting with Ethereum and smart contracts from a web dapp.

 ## Smart Contract Security Reference